chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

     chmod a+x ~/bin/repo
     export PATH=~/bin:$PATH

-If syncing and building android, the minimum requirements for the host machine can be found at https://source.android.com/setup/build/requirements, These include:
+To build and run Android, the minimum requirements for the host machine can be found at https://source.android.com/setup/build/requirements, These include:
  * At least 250GB of free disk space to check out the code and an extra 150 GB to build it.
 If you conduct multiple builds, you need additional space.
  * At least 32 GB of available RAM/swap.
  * Git configured properly using "git config" otherwise it may throw error while fetching the code.